 Mitch Daniels (21:32):

-The Greeks enumerated specific virtues, Ben Franklin enumerated specific virtues without specifically without grounding them at all.
-Of course, in the original, in the Greek version, in a theism, could that be where your friends could find themselves in agreement with you?
+The Greeks enumerated specific virtues.
+Ben Franklin also enumerated specific virtues, though without grounding them, of course, in theism, as in the original Greek version.
+Could that be where your friends can find themselves in agreement with you?

 Stephanie Slade (21:57):

 Probably.
 I mean, it depends who you talk to.
 Yes, it's a good point though.
-It's a good clarification that you don't have to be a believer, a person of faith, a Christian, in order to believe that we have some moral obligations to each other, of course.
-But that is the thing that has to be taught and passed down from generation to generation, and I do think we've lost some of that as we've secularized as a society and as we focus on other things, we're not necessarily teaching the next generation to think in terms of what are my obligations to my brothers and sisters.
-Yeah.
+It's a good clarification that you don't have to be a believer, a person of faith, a Christian in order to believe that we have some moral obligations to each other, of course.
+But that is a thing that has to be taught and passed down from generation to generation, and I do think we've lost some of that as we've secularized as a society.
+We have started to focus on other things.
+We're not necessarily teaching the next generation to think in terms of what are my obligations to my brothers and sisters.

 Mitch Daniels (22:27):